What Are Biologics?

 Can biologics help me avoid surgery?

-scientific evidence that show reliable benefit.
-Unfortunately for patients with arthritis, these injections are not going to regenerate lost cartilage, but they may decrease inflammation and improve the symptoms.
+For patients with arthritis, for example, these injections are not going to regenerate lost cartilage or substitute for surgery, but they may decrease inflammation and improve the symptoms.
+As long as you are making an informed choice, and have agreed

 A Final Note